At which campus can I study this program?

-- You envision working for a technical organization or in a tech-rich environment.
+- You envision working on the business side of a technical organization or in a tech-rich environment.

 Entrance to Major

 Entry to the Interdisciplinary Business with Engineering Studies (IBE) major requires successful completion of 5 entry-to-major courses: ACCTG 211, ECON 102, ENGL 15 or ENGL 30, MATH 110 or MATH 140, STAT 200 or SCM 200.
 Each course requires a C or better grade for successful completion.

 For the Bachelor of Science degree in Interdisciplinary Business with Engineering Studies, a minimum of 127 credits are required: